New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- New Mexico State has combined with its opponents to put up more than 59.5 points in seven of 11 games this season.
+- New Mexico State and its opponents have gone over the current 58.5-point total in eight of 11 games (72.7%) this season.

-- UMass and its opponents have combined to score more than 59.5 points in four of 11 games this season.
+- UMass has combined with its opponents to score more than 58.5 points in four of 11 games this season.

-- The two teams combine to average 36 points per game, 23.5 less than the total in this contest.

-- The 84.6 points per game these two squads have surrendered to opponents this season are 25.1 more than the 59.5 total in this contest.
+- The 84.6 points per game these two squads have allowed to opponents this season are 26.1 more than the 58.5 total in this contest.

-- Aggies games this season feature an average total of 60 points, a number 0.5 points higher than Saturday's over/under.
+- The Aggies and their opponents have scored an average of 60 points per game in 2021, 1.5 more than Saturday's total.

-- The 59.5 total in this game is 1.9 points above the 57.6 average total in Minutemen games this season.
+- The 58.5 over/under in this game is 0.9 points above the 57.6 average total in Minutemen games this season.

 New Mexico State Stats and Trends

-- In New Mexico State's 11 games this year, it has six wins against the spread.

-- New Mexico State has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- New Mexico State has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).

 - Find the latest spread and moneyline odds for New Mexico State at SISportsbook.